fraz3alpha/running-challenges/website/_pages/map.md

-- If you are interested in doing the double this New Year's Day, head over to the [Rikki Prince](https://twitter.com/rikkiprince)'s amazing [Double Finder Tool](http://tailrun.uk/nyd/2019/) to see which ones you might be able to do.
+- If you are interested in doing the double this New Year's Day, head over to the [Rikki Prince](https://twitter.com/rikkiprince)'s amazing [Double Finder Tool](https://tailrun.uk/nyd/2020/) to see which ones you might be able to do in 2020.
 - If you are on the lookout for filling in a spot on your Wilson Index, head over to Mark Pinney's [Challenge Chaser](http://www.challenge-chaser.com/map).
 - And of course, for all things tourism related, check out